A Straightforward Guide to VAT for UK Businesses

 - Personal expenses

-Good recordkeeping is essential - and under Making Tax Digital (MTD), records must be kept digitally using compatible software.
-At SBX, we primarily use QuickBooks, though we’re also proficient with Xero, Sage, and FreeAgent.
+Tip: Good recordkeeping is essential.
+Under Making Tax Digital (MTD), records must be kept digitally.
+At SBX, we primarily use QuickBooks, but we also support Xero, Sage, and FreeAgent.

 Avoiding Common VAT Pitfalls